 Any of the above after effects are actually seen as good signs in naturopathy, even if they are a little uncomfortable, as it is evidence of a healing process.
 Although it may feel like nothing is happening during a treatment things are happening on the inside and these signs are an indicator that the body is using the information received from the BICOM.

 Let us take the example of allergies.
 They represent a challenge and the opportunities for treating them with conventional medicine are often highly unsatisfactory.
 If there was just the slightest suspicion that new therapeutic approaches could bring relief, ethically oriented research should jump upon them with scientific enthusiasm.
 It would take very little time to determine whether the new method was a waste of time or whether something genuinely valuable lay behind it.
 For, ultimately, allergies are a condition which affects millions of people and responsibility for the nation’s health is at stake.

-And why isn’t this the case?
+So why isn’t this the case?

 The pressure for new developments now no longer comes from above (science and politics) but from below (general public).
 The studies to recognise acupuncture were not proposed by the universities.
 The pressure from patients and therapists became so great that it was no longer possible to avoid tackling the subject.
 But it took nearly 40 years.

-So it is not surprising if a relatively new method (although it has already been in existence over 35 years) is not exactly welcomed with open arms, especially if it means the scientific world view will have to be corrected (once more).
+So it is not surprising if a relatively new method (although it has already been in existence over 35 years) is not exactly welcomed with open arms, especially if it means the scientific world view will have to be corrected once more.

+However there is good news!
 Following a five year legal battle and based on the situation as regards clinical trials, the Munich higher regional court has now officially allowed to claim “the bioresonance method can diagnose and effectively treat allergies” to be used in advertising.